Paul Cayard: Other sailing roles

-In March 2007, Cayard was involved in the 2007 America's Cup as technical advisor to Desafio Espanol 2007.
-Cayard also commentated on the 2007 Louis Vuitton Cup and on the 2007 America's Cup for La7, the Italian broadcast rights holder.
-On October 12, 2007, Cayard announced that he was joining Desafio Espanol as sports director for the 33rd America's Cup.
+Following his active racing career, Cayard remained closely involved in professional sailing through advisory, leadership, and governance roles.
+In 2007, he participated in the 2007 America's Cup as a technical advisor to Desafío Español 2007 and also provided television commentary for the 2007 Louis Vuitton Cup and the 2007 America's Cup for La7, the Italian broadcast rights holder.
+Later that year, he was appointed sports director for Desafío Español for the 33rd America's Cup.

-In 2007, Cayard and Russell Coutts announced the launch of the World Sailing League (WSL) in partnership with internationally renowned Portuguese sports promoter João Lagos.
-The WSL was to have been held at premier sailing locations around the world with the series winner receiving $2 million in prize money.
-For the 33rd America's Cup, Cayard provided commentary for Eurosport.
+In the same period, Cayard and Russell Coutts announced the creation of the World Sailing League (WSL) in partnership with Portuguese sports promoter João Lagos.
+Although the series was ultimately not held, the initiative reflected broader efforts to expand professional sailing into a global, commercially focused format.
+During the 33rd America's Cup, Cayard also served as a commentator for Eurosport.

-In 2009, Cayard joined Artemis Racing owned by Torbjörn Törnqvist.
-Cayard was the skipper of the Louis Vuitton Trophy team and tactician onboard TP52 Artemis.
-Artemis Racing became the Challenger of Record for the 34th America's Cup in 2010 with Cayard as CEO.
-Cayard also helmed RC44 Katusha on the RC44 Championship Tour from 2010 to 2012.
+In 2009, Cayard joined Artemis Racing, owned by Torbjörn Törnqvist, where he served as skipper of the Louis Vuitton Trophy team and as tactician aboard the TP52 Artemis.

+He also helmed the RC44 Katusha on the RC44 Championship Tour from 2010 to 2012.

-From 2019 to 2020, he served as chairman of the board for St. Francis Yacht Club.
+From 2019 to 2020, Cayard served as chairman of the board of the St. Francis Yacht Club.
 He is an ambassador for Rolex and the One Ocean Foundation.